GIT Compactifications of M_{0,n} and Flips: Introduction

 \subsection{Acknowledgements}

 We thank K. Chung, A. Gibney, and J. Starr for several helpful conversations regarding this work.
-Additionally, we thank B. Hassett for suggesting the investigation of this GIT construction as a continuation of M. Simpson's thesis \cite{Sim08}.
+We thank B. Hassett for suggesting the investigation of this GIT construction as a continuation of M. Simpson's thesis \cite{Sim08}, and we thank the referee for very thorough and helpful comments on the paper.